 By educating their users about the importance of their log-in details, and securing the log-in process with two-factor authentication from GMS.

 Passwords and passphrases

 Passwords are standard for any login process these days.
-There are, however, different levels of security with which you should familiarize your customers.
-Short passwords are easy to guess using two common types of program.
+There are, however, different levels of security with which you should familiarise your customers.
+Short passwords are easy to guess using two common types of programme.
 Brute-force attacks are characteristically crude: they try guessing random strings of characters over and over until they find the right one.
 Dictionary attacks use a list of commonly used words to get there more quickly.

 Diligent companies mandate that users should include numbers and symbols to make these attacks harder.
 However, while they make it harder for the user to remember their own password, they only take slightly longer to break.
 In fact, dictionary attacks often include commonly used substitutions (0 instead of o, 1 or ! instead of i, and so on) to get around this.

 So, a longer password, even if it only uses lower-case letters, is better than using a word you easily remember and adding a few extra characters.
-There is simply more for a program to guess.
+There is simply more for a programme to guess.
 Stringing three to four random words into a passphrase (sometimes called the XKCD scheme, after a comic by ex-NASA engineer Randall Munroe) is ideal.
 In fact, these may be easier to remember than all those numbers and character substitutions.